Westby Snowflake Ski Club holds reunion to celebrate 100 years

 A few younger skiers who participate in the club’s youth ski jumping program and three jumpers from Norway were called up to introduce themselves.
 Both the junior and senior jumpers are scheduled to compete in this year’s tournament.

-Buros also acknowledged former skiers who had skied the large hill (90-meter hill) and asked the nine who were in attendance to share a favorite Snowflake memory.
+Buros also acknowledged former skiers who had skied the large (90-meter) hill and asked the nine who were in attendance to share a favorite Snowflake memory.

 Matt Keuler, who is the announcer for the club’s large hill tournament and is originally from the Twin Cities, said he was a skier in the late ’90s and one of his favorite memories are the Snowflake volunteers.
 “There are a lot of great memories and a lot of great people.”
 He noted Snowflake was the only large hill in the area.